We've been welcoming US students to Strathclyde for over 150 years - our first US students began studying with us in the 1850s.

 Across the Pond representatives regularly attend events across the USA, and they would love to speak to you!
 Find out when a member of the team is next in your area by taking a look at our list of upcoming events and visits.

-The University of Strathclyde, in partnership with the Fulbright US Student programme, is offering the Postgraduate Student Award for the 2018 academic session.
+Each year, the University of Strathclyde, in partnership with the Fulbright US Student programme, is delighted to offer the Postgraduate Student Award.

 Our partnership with Fulbright aims to foster intercultural understanding between the US and the UK through educational exchange, and we're delighted to offer this scholarship opportunity to students seeking to pursue a Master’s or PhD at Strathclyde that will help them fulfil their potential in their career and beyond.

 The University of Strathclyde will accept students under the new Direct Loan programme and GI Bill.
-For assistance, please contact Carole Muir (firstname.lastname@example.org) in the Finance office.
+For assistance, please contact our finance team by emailing email@example.com

 Strathclyde is registered as a foreign school with the US Department of Education.
 This means that we can certify eligibility for Direct Loans and Direct PLUS Loans (graduate / professional students only)